brunoyin/test-drive/rest-clients/README.md

 1. Powershell Invoke-RestMethod: 19 calls per second
 1. Powershell/RestSharp: 19 calls per second

-While Python and F# struggles with loopback interface, they are the winners when running against remote servers.
+While Golang, Python and F# struggles with loopback interface, they are the winners when running against remote servers.